CBS2 To Air Special Presentation 'COVID-19: Our Children, Our Future' Wednesday At 5:15 P.M.

 NEW YORK (CBSNewYork) – From getting their first doses to adults getting boosters, CBS2 is taking an in-depth look at vaccines, answering questions and separating fact from fiction.

 Join us Wednesday, Nov.
-17 at 5:15 p.m. for a special report “COVID-19: Our Children, Our Future.”READ MORE: New York City Residents 18 And Older Now Eligible For COVID Vaccine Booster Shots
+17 at 5:15 p.m. for a special report “COVID-19: Our Children, Our Future.”READ MORE: Union High School Students Stage Walk-Out, Protest After Football Team Pulled From State Playoffs Over COVID Outbreak

 You can watch on CBS2 and on CBSN New York.